-Jack inserted the spade deep into the ground and started digging.
+John inserted the spade into the ground and started digging.
 The pile of dirt rapidly increased in height.
-It was hard work though, the sun beating down on his dreadlocks, and every now and then Jack halted his work to wipe away the sweat and to drink from his jug of water.
+It was hard work though, the sun beating down on his dreadlocks, and every now and then John halted his work to wipe away the sweat and to drink from his jug of water.

 Deeper and deeper went the spade.
-Jack checked the map to exclude any mistake.
+John checked the map to exclude any mistake.
 No, this was the right spot.

 He threw back the lid and the insides of the chest became visible: coins, coins coins!
-Ecstatically, Jack threw his hands in the air and did a weird dance around the treasure.
+Ecstatically, John threw his hands in the air and did a weird dance around the treasure.

-„Hullo dear, I’ve brought you a cup of tea,“ said Mrs. Hawk, still in her nightgown, She handed him a mug and looked at the hole skeptically.
+„Hullo dear, I’ve brought you a cup of tea,“ said Daphne, still in her nightgown, She handed him a mug and looked at the hole skeptically.
 “Are you sure that this is better than a bank account?
 Seems like an awful lot of work…”

 Mr. Wanamaker, their neighbor, smirked.
 “It’s pretty ridiculous, if you ask me.
 Look at your goddamn lawn!
 It’s a disgrace.
 You’re the laughing stock of the neighborhood.”
 Exasperated, he turned away from the fence and continued watering his potted plants.